medhatassm/EntityFrameworkCompleteGuide/EFCoreConfiguration/Readme.md

 ### Grouping Configuration

-its the same about Fluent API, but this allow you to set all configuration of each entity in one place (Class) and call that class `onModelCreating` override function like this:
+it's the same about Fluent API, but this allows you to set all configuration of each entity in one place (Class) and call that class `onModelCreating` override function like this:

 UserConfiguration.cs